Why life is hot: Results

 \subsection{Example (2): kinetic proofreading}

-An even more ubiquitous example of a chemiostated cycle is the kinetic proofreading cycle, which regulates the error in translating mRNA to proteins in all organisms \cite{hopfield1974kinetic,ninio1975kinetic}.
-To make numerical estimates, we consider proofreading in {\it Escherichia~coli}, in which case the species E and A correspond to the ribosome and the elongation factor (EF) complex between aminoacyl-tRNA and GTP.
-In the stationary (non-growing) phase, \Ecoli\ contains between $5000$ and $10000$ ribosomes per cell (i.e.~about $10^{-20}\, {\rm mol}$).
-In the exponential growth phase there are up to 55\,000 ribosomes (i.e.~about $10^{-19}\,{\rm mol}$). \cite{dai2016reduction}.
-The step ${\rm EA} \rightleftharpoons {\rm ED}$ consists of GTP activation and hydrolysis.
+An even more ubiquitous example of a chemiostatted cycle is the kinetic proofreading cycle (Fig.~\ref{fig:proofreadingSketch}), which regulates the error in translating mRNA to proteins in all organisms \cite{Hopfield1974,ninio1975kinetic}.
+To make numerical estimates, we consider proofreading in \Ecoli.
+In this case the species E from Fig.~\ref{fig:network} corresponds to the ribosome and the species NTP to the elongation factor complex between aminoacyl-tRNA and GTP.
+In the stationary (non-growing) phase, \Ecoli\ contains between $5000$ and $10000$ ribosomes per cell (i.e.~about $10^{-20}\, \mathrm{mol}$).
+In the exponential growth phase there are up to 55\,000 ribosomes (i.e.~about $10^{-19}\,\mathrm{mol}$) \cite{dai2016reduction}.
+The step $\ce{ET}\rightleftharpoons\ce{ED}$ consists of GTP activation and hydrolysis.
 Experimentally-determined rates for the combination of these processes vary between $k_{32}\simeq25\,\mathrm{s}^{-1}$ \cite{zaher2010hyperaccurate} and $54\,\mathrm{s}^{-1}$ \cite{rodnina2005recognition}.
 We know of no measured value of $k_{13}$, and so will follow the strategy of Zuckerman \cite{physicallens,physicallens2} and use the measured value of $k_{12}$ as an estimate, $k_{13} \simeq k_{12} \simeq 100\, \mathrm{s}^{-1}$ \cite{rodnina2005recognition}.
-These constants give a steady state current, \eqref{eq:steadystatecurrent}, of $k^{\rm s} \simeq 20$--$35\,\mathrm{s}^{-1}$, which in turn gives a heat production rate per bacterium of
+These constants give us $k^\text{s} \simeq 20$--$35\,\mathrm{s}^{-1}$, which in turn yields a heat production rate per bacterium of